 How do I access the Medicare rebate?
 In order to see if you are eligible for this rebate, you will need to first consult with your GP or Psychiatrist to discuss your mental health concerns.
 Your GP or Psychiatrist will then determine if you are eligible for a MHCP - please note that this often requires a long/extended appointment.

 If you receive a MHCP and referral, please bring this documentation along to your first appointment or send it to the practice by email prior to the appointment.
 You may also be asked for your Medicare card and bank card details to allow me to process the Medicare rebates for you following our sessions.
+You will be required to pay the full session fee, and then will receive a Medicare rebate to your bank account soon after the session (this needs to be linked in Medicare's system).

 Is there a cancellation fee if I am unable to attend?
 I request a minimum of 48 hours notice to cancel or reschedule appointments, which allows me to offer this time to other clients.
 Less than 48 hours notice will incur a fee of $70.
 I will assist you to attend your scheduled appointments by sending a courtesy text message reminder before each session.